Breathfang/BreathfangGeoNodes/docs/deformers/bfang_geo_deform_matrix_mesh_operations/index.rst

 Description
 -----------

-Bend the mesh around axis.
+Deform the mesh with matrix operations.

 Usage
 -----